modxorg/Docs/en/contribute/documentation/index.md

 When you spot an error while browsing the documentation, you can quickly edit the right file by clicking on the _Edit this page_ link.
 That link is shown right below the title of the page, as well as in the footer.

 If you want to add new pages or you're [already browsing the sources on GitHub](https://github.com/modxorg/Docs), make sure to first select the right branch (2.x or 3.x).
-Then you can navigate the language folders
+Then you can navigate the language folders to find the right directory.

 ## Creating new files